Martin McDermott: Playing career

-and won a National League meal in 1979.
-He got to the 1980 All-Ireland Senior Football Championship Final and received an All-Ireland medal.
-However, a knee injury forced him out of the final match, where Roscommon defeated Cork.
+and won a National League medal in 1979.However, a knee injury forced him out of the final match, where Roscommon defeated Cork.
+McDermott also played in the Roscommon team that lost to Kerry in the 1980 all Ireland final.

 Managerial career

 After his playing career ended, McDermott became manager of the Roscommon team.
 It was said that: "In Gaelic games he is a relatively new phenomenon, the 'team manager' - usually young, tracksuited, able to perform a wide range of skills, thick-skinned, a good motivator, a good communicator, a multi-talented father figure - roles which Martin 'Marty' McDermott has become very familiar with over the past few years."

 McDermott got the team to the 1982 All-Ireland Under-21 Football Championship Final which was won by Donegal.
 In 1983 he took his local club St Brigid's to a Roscommon Senior Football Championship final, but lost out to Clan na nGael.
 He was then given the senior Roscommon job.